X Window System¶

-In order to display graphical user interface GUI of various software tools, you need running X server on your desktop computer.
+In order to display the GUI of various software tools, you need a running X server on your desktop computer.
 For Linux users, no action is required as the X server is the default GUI environment on most Linux distributions.
 Mac and Windows users need to install and run the X server on their workstations.

 Mac OS users need to install XQuartz server.

-There are variety of X servers available for Windows environment.
-The commercial Xwin32 is very stable and rich featured.
+There is a variety of X servers available for the Windows environment.
+The commercial Xwin32 is very stable and feature-rich.
 The Cygwin environment provides fully featured open-source XWin X server.
-For simplicity, we recommend open-source X server by the Xming project.
-For stability and full features we recommend the XWin X server by Cygwin
+For simplicity, we recommend the open-source X server by the Xming project.
+For stability and full features, we recommend the XWin X server by Cygwin

 |How to use Xwin||How to use Xming|

 |Install Cygwin.
 Find and execute XWin.exe to start the X server on Windows desktop computer.
 If unable to forward X11 using PuTTY to CygwinX||Use Xlaunch to configure Xming.
 Run Xming to start the X server on a Windows desktop computer.|